B612-Asteroid-Institute/adam_home/README.md

 ## Installation for Users (Non-Developers)

 Go to: https://github.com/B612-Asteroid-Institute/adam_home
 Click on the green button to "Clone or Download".
 From the drop down, click on "Download Zip".
 Save "adam_home-master.zip" to your local computer.
-Upzip the files from your C:/Users/YourName directory.
+Unzip (extract) the files into your C:/Users/Your_Name directory.